r1cc4rdo/Remarkable2/README.md

 The script will ask you for your Remarkable ssh password thrice, once for downloading a pristine copy of the ```templates.json``` file, the second to upload the files to the device, the third to *reboot your reMarkable UI*.

 Refer to the page [SSH Access on the reMarkableWiki](https://remarkablewiki.com/tech/ssh) for instructions on how to set passwordless login.
+Occasionally, after an update, passwordless access will stop working.
+This can be fixed by deleting the Remarkable ip entry from ```~/.ssh/known_hosts```.

 ### Positivity journal
 The template is to serve both as a logging tool and a daily exercise in positivity.